 12.4.
-Other international organisations
+Other international organizations

-12.4.1.
-Poland in the EU - OECD
+12 4 1 Poland in the FU - OFCD

-The Organisation for Economic Cooperation and Development was established by the Paris Agreement on 14th December 1960.
-The OECD groups 30 Member States and maintains active relations with 70 other countries in order to develop democracy and market economies.
+The Organization for Economic Cooperation and Development was established by the Paris Agreement on 14th December 1960.
+The OECD groups 30 member states and maintains active relations with 70 other countries in order to develop democracy and the market economy.

-The OECD is primarily a coordinating and opinion-forming organisation which provides a forum for the exchange of information and experience, as well as a centre for research into the economies of member countries.
+The OECD is primarily a coordinating and opinion-forming organization which provides a forum for the exchange of information and experience, as well as a centre for research into the economies of the member countries.
 It is also a primary forum for the discussion of economic and social issues and is frequently consulted by the UN, the WTO and G-7.

-Poland signed a draft agreement with OECD in June 1991 and officially became a member of the Organisation on 22nd November 1996.
+Poland signed a draft agreement with OECD in June 1991 and officially became a member of the Organization on 22nd November 1996.

 Membership of the OECD makes it easier for Poland to gain access to preferential credit facilities granted by international financial institutions.
-Poland also has unrestricted access to information in the Organisation's numerous databases, including publications and statistics.
+Poland also has unrestricted access to information in the Organization's numerous databases, including publications and statistics.
 The OECD online database provides large volumes of information, together with economic analyses on each member country, which are available to the public.

-Poland can also benefit from the joint programs created by the OECD in cooperation with such organisations as Sigma, which offer support in improving governance and management in Central and Eastern European countries, financed by the European Union.
+Poland can also benefit from the joint programs created by the OECD in cooperation with such organizations as Sigma, which offer support in improving governance and management in Central and Eastern European countries, financed by the European Union.
 In addition, as a member of OECD, Poland takes part in the Environmental Action Program for Central and Eastern Europe (EAP).